 The Harry Oppenheimer Fellowship Award serves to reward excellence and exceptional scholarship in all its forms.
 It is granted to candidates of the highest calibre in order to enable them to undertake a programme of cutting-edge, internationally significant work.

-The annual National Research Foundation (NRF) Awards are special recognition awards that provide a platform to honour researchers for their career achievements and contribute to knowledge creation and dissemination, as well as capacity development and transformation in the national research system.
+The annual National Research Foundation (NRF) Awards provide a platform to honour researchers for their career achievements and contribution to knowledge creation and dissemination, as well as capacity development and transformation in the national research system.

 The National Science and Technology Forum (NSTF) Awards are a collaborative effort with South32 to recognise those who have made outstanding contributions to science, engineering, technology and innovation (SETI).
-These prestigious awards celebrate, acknowledge and promote excellence in the South African research and development community by cross-cutting sectors, levels, gender and race, while recognising both individuals and teams.
+These prestigious awards, made to both individuals and teams, celebrate, acknowledge and promote excellence in the South African research and development community.

 The Southern Africa Association for the Advancement of Science (S2A3) is the oldest scientific organisation in South Africa.
 Each year the S2A3 Awards recognise promising postgraduate students, young and established scientists.